How is remote working affecting us?

 Well, congratulations, you have officially got a membership to the not-so-exclusive work-from-home club.
 You can join the other 80% of people that believe that working from home has negatively impacted their mental health (Nuffield Health, 2020).

-For many, the past year has been a huge alteration that has not just changed their work life, but their home life too.
+For many, recent years have been a huge alteration not just to their work life, but their home life too.
 34% of people said they are struggling to separate their work and home life (Nuffield Health,2020).
 Perhaps stronger locks on the office door are in order to prevent the kids from getting in or the laptop from getting out?!

 But for some, it goes further than just working a little late.
 25% of people have said they are struggling with the isolation and the loneliness that seems to accompany home working (Nuffield Health, 2020).